 Spring Impact began working with Oxfam and Big Society Capital to investigate the potential of investment into social franchising and wrote this report.
 Working with partners it became clear that while social franchising had the most exciting potential as a route to scale for many, it was one strategy on a spectrum of replication.
 To properly address each Spring Impact partner on their own terms, Spring Impact’s specialism broadened to encompass all forms of replication.

 Today Spring Impact is a global leader in social replication with a team of over 20 passionate professionals.
-Spring Impact has offices in London and San Francisco and has the honour of working with extraordinary partners to make a real and lasting difference in a range of countries including US, UK, Australia, Zambia, Tanzania, South Africa, Malawi, Kenya, Senegal, Mauritius, India, Pakistan, Jordan, Myanmar, Mexico, Columbia, Nicaragua, El Salvador, and Nicaragua.
+Spring Impact has offices in London and San Francisco and has the honour of working with extraordinary partners to make a real and lasting difference in a range of countries including US, UK, Australia, Zambia, Tanzania, South Africa, Malawi, Kenya, Senegal, Mauritius, India, Pakistan, Jordan, Myanmar, Mexico, Colombia, Nicaragua, El Salvador, and Nicaragua.